LIT-Protocol/lit-services-docs/docs/shopify-docs/add-lit-block-to-store.md

 7. Click the **Save** button in the very top right of the screen.
 The **Lit App Block** will now render on product pages that have been gated with Token Access.

    ![step6](/img/shopify_add_block/shopify_add_block_6.png)

-8. Optional - The colors and text of the block can now be customized to match your store's theme.
+8. Optional - The block can now be customized to match your store's theme.
    ![step7](/img/shopify_add_block/shopify_add_block_7.png)